 Glacier Peak Wilderness - Day 11

 When we woke up, we were happy we only had a few more miles to go.
-Because we were tired, it still took until the afternoon before we reached the parking lot.
-We had planned our hike in such a way that we could either stop here or add another two days and thereby make a full loop back to where we had started 9 days earlier.
+It still took until the afternoon before we reached the parking lot.
+We had planned our hike so that we could either stop there or add another two days and thereby make a full loop back to where we had started 9 days earlier.
 Those extra two days would involve climbing two enormous mountains and crossing a river were the bridge had recently been swept away.
-Due to our previous detour and losing the trail on day one, we also only had enough food left for another ~1.5 days.
-Therefore, we decided to end our hike at the parking lot and perhaps do some shorter hikes later in the vacation.
+Due to our previous detour and losing the trail on day one we also only had enough food left for another ~1.5 days.
+Therefore, we decided to end our hike at the parking lot and consider doing some shorter hikes later in the vacation.

 That was all nice.
 However, we still needed to get back to civilization.
 There was no cell phone service and a 20 km dirt road to the nearest building.
-Before we started our trip, I had arranged that I could contact a taxi service with our GPS messenger to schedule a pickup.
-However, this would cost about $300 from our current location and I again had poor coverage due to the trees.
+I had arranged that I could contact a taxi service with our GPS messenger to schedule a pickup.
+However, driving us to the nearest town would cost around $300 from our current location and we again had poor coverage due to the trees.
 Everyone at the parking lot seemed to be arriving for the hunting season rather than going out, so they weren't of much help either.
 We didn't really have an option but to continue hiking down the dirt road, hoping to find GPS or phone reception or someone willing to give us a ride.
 Diane didn't really like the idea of hitch-hiking, but I didn't want to waste $300 dollar on a cab if we didn't need to.
 Eventually, someone stopped to offer us a ride.